pinax/pinax-stripe-light/CONTRIBUTING.md

 And if there is any output warning you of different style violations, fix them up before committing.

-When writing code to be included in django-user-accounts keep our style in mind:
+When writing code to be included in django-stripe-payments keep our style in mind:

 * Follow [PEP8](http://www.python.org/dev/peps/pep-0008/) there are some
   cases where we do not follow PEP8.
 It is an excellent starting point.